 How Does Polymarket Verify Event Outcomes?

-The platform relies on oracles to pull real‑world data and a Market Integrity Committee to adjudicate edge cases, promoting accurate and unbiased resolution before payouts.
+Polymarket uses oracles to gather real‑world data and relies on a Market Integrity Committee to adjudicate edge cases, aiming for consistent and transparent resolution before payouts.

 Is Polymarket Legal and Safe to Use?

-Security derives from smart contracts and on‑chain settlement, but legality varies by jurisdiction.
-In 2022, Polymarket paid a Commodity Futures Trading Commission fine in the U.S. Always check local rules before you trade.
+Smart contracts and on‑chain settlement can reduce certain operational risks, but legal status depends on jurisdiction.
+In the U.S., Polymarket paid a Commodity Futures Trading Commission fine in 2022.
+Review local rules before trading.

 How Do I Become a Liquidity Provider on Polymarket?

-To provide liquidity, allocate funds to a target market and place limit orders near the prevailing price.
-Rewards depend on how competitively your orders are positioned and overall demand.
-Note that sudden price shifts can produce losses; for example, supplying $1,000 when an outcome trades at $0.60 versus $0.40 can lead to a meaningful drawdown if odds move against your inventory.
+To provide liquidity, allocate funds to a specific market and place limit orders near the current price.
+Rewards generally depend on how competitively your orders are positioned and on overall demand.
+Sudden price swings can create drawdowns—for example, supplying $1,000 when an outcome trades at $0.60 versus $0.40 can lead to meaningful losses if the market moves against your inventory.